 Home | Insert File. <Terrain>\DTM\Surface Display.terx.
 Press Open, Choose the default conversion as shown in the figure below.
 Press OK.

-Figure 1: Import Options Dialogue Box - Projection Tab
+Figure 1: Import Options Dialog Box - Projection Tab

 Plan | Plan Options button|Surface tab.

-Check Slope Vectors box as in the figure below and press the sign beside Slope Vectors which will open the TIN Slope Vector Options dialogue box.
+Check Slope Vectors box as in the figure below and press the sign beside Slope Vectors which will open the TIN Slope Vector Options dialog box.

-Figure 3: Plan windows options dialogue box – Surface tab
+Figure 3: Plan windows options dialog box – Surface tab

 Turn off Fixed size.

 Type in a Spacing for both X and Y of 200 as shown in the figure below.

 Press OK twice.

 Zoom in on any location to view the directional arrows close up.
 Notice all these arrows point in the down slope direction and the length of the arrows is directly proportional to the slope.
 The steeper the slope the longer the arrow as shown in the figure below.